cdt15/lingam/docs/tutorial/bootstrap_with_imputation.rst

 Median value of each element of the matrix
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Median values of each element of the adjacency matrix estimated on the data with missing values are as follows:
+The following matrix shows the median of each adjacency matrix element across all bootstrap replicates.
+For each bootstrap replicate, its representative adjacency matrix is obtained by taking the median across its multiple imputations.

 .. code-block:: python

-    np.median(adj_matrices_list, axis=(0, 1))
+    adj_median_per_bootstrap = np.median(adj_matrices_list, axis=1)
+    adj_median_over_bootstrap = np.median(adj_median_per_bootstrap, axis=0)

+    adj_median_over_bootstrap